jup-ag/space-station/guides/4-va/2-how-va-work.md

 ## Order Mechanism

 :::info VA Order / Account
 A VA order or account is broken down to many orders.
 The number of orders depends on the options or iterations you choose.
-For example, if you choose to VA into SOL with 900 USDC over 3 days, your VA order/account will have around a total of 3 trades/ transactions of around 300 USDC each.
+For example, if you choose to VA into SOL with 900 USDC over 3 days, depending on your portfolio strategy, your VA order/account will defer accordingly to the price action.
 :::

 **Scenario with example:**

 If you choose to VA into SOL using 1,000 USDC and increase your portfolio value by $100 per month:

 - Your first transaction to buy SOL using 100 USDC will take place immediately after the VA order has been confirmed.
 - Your second transaction to buy SOL using USDC will take place approximately 30 days later after the initial transaction.
 - Your next transaction to buy SOL using USDC will take place approximately 30 days after the second order and so on.